 How to potty train your toddler?
 This is one of those questions for which there is more than one correct answer.
 There are many methods that work, but since children are different and require an individual approach, not all techniques may work for every child.
-Although we expect quick results, training a child to be diaper-free is often a years-long process.
+Although we expect quick results, training a child to be diaper-free is often a long process.
 Therefore, reaching the desired result may require a certain amount of patience and experimentation.
 In this article, we will bring you the most common methods for potty training a baby and toddler.

 When to start potty training: signs of readiness